 FIGURE A:basic chua's circuit

 FIGURE E:fully realized chua's circuit

-There are many variations on how to build Chua's circuit, but this is the basic design.
-[Figure A]
+There are many variations on how to build Chua's circuit, but Figure A shows the basic design.

 As you can see, there is not much to it.
 This is the standard Chua's circuit used in research and a number of experiments, but there are many different ways to realize the full circuit.

 Chua's circuit is literally the simplest chaotic circuit.
 However, when building this circuit at home be aware that, as a chaotic circuit, very slight variations can cause large effects or failure of the entire circuit.
 A loose connection or uneven voltages will dramatically affect the output.

 Building Chua's circuit on a breadboard can be a frustrating endeavor if care is not taken.
 Even a slight bump can loosen connections enough to wildly change the output.
 But that can be fun too!
 Also, the quality of the output from a breadboard will be quite less than that of a soldered circuit board.

 The Chua's diode must be constructed as no one manufactures them.
 There are a number of ways to create a Chua's diode, which is actually a type of nonlinear resistor.
 In Figure B you can see Chua's diode made from only resistors and op-amps.
 Figure C is a little different and employs standard diodes.
 Both designs equally satisfy the circuit, but Figure B is easier to make.

 The inductor can also be replaced and accurately simulated with an additional circuit called a gyrator, as shown in Figure D, out of the same components.
 To understand how this simulation is accomplished, please read this PDF on the Antoniou Inductance-Simulation Circuit.